SharePoint 2013 is now thought of as Microsoft’s legacy solution, and as such, they’ve decided to end support.

 SharePoint is used by organisations to create communication and team websites.
 The system can also be used for securely sharing, storing and organising information and data.

-SharePoint 2013 will be officially without support on 11th April 2023.
-The SharePoint 2013 end-of-life is taking place to give users the latest capabilities and integrations; therefore they're encouraged to migrate to SharePoint Online or SharePoint 2019 before the end-of-life date.
+The SharePoint 2013 end of life date was the 11th of April 2023.
+The SharePoint 2013 end of life is taking place to give users the latest capabilities and integrations; therefore they're encouraged to migrate to SharePoint Online or SharePoint 2019 before the end-of-life date.

 Risks After SharePoint 2013 End Of Life